Troublor/darcher/README.md

 All commands below are executed at the root directory of *ĐArcher* project.

 ### Build from Source
+**Note**: If you use the pre-configured virtual machine, you do not need to do the following things.

 Please check the system requirements: [REQUIREMENTS](./REQUIREMENTS.md)